 Brief history of ‘no deal’

 In 2016, ‘no deal’ meant no Withdrawal Agreement as well as no trade deal.
 The government refused to provide evidence of the implications to the House of Commons Foreign Affairs Committee (HCFAC).
 The HCFAC responded by requesting the Bar Council and Professor Kenneth Armstrong of Cambridge University to provide evidence on the main issues.
-The HCFAC report concluded in March 2017:
+The Commons Committee concluded in March 2017:

 Despite the report, Theresa May and several of her ministers kept saying that ‘no deal was better than a bad deal’.
 After taking further evidence from a wide variety of sources and witnesses, the EU Select Committee of the House of Lords published “Brexit: deal or no deal” in December 2017.
 This report concluded:

 “The overwhelming view of witnesses was that ‘no deal’ would be deeply damaging for the UK.
 It would not just be economically disruptive, but would bring UK- EU cooperation on issues such as counter-terrorism, nuclear safeguards, data exchange and aviation to a sudden halt.
 It would necessitate the imposition of controls on the Irish land border, and would also leave open the critical question of citizens’ rights.”

 “It is difficult to envisage a worse outcome for the United Kingdom than ‘no deal’.”

 The government’s 2017 position was that a trade deal would be agreed before Brexit.
 However the Lords were concerned that the Article 50 deadline of March 2019 did not give enough time to agree a WA and a future partnership (as opposed to its principles, which was the EU position).
 The Lords made several recommendations to the government in January 2018, for example to agree a transition period, but the government said that it rejected them.